Dniel97/RedSea/readme.md

 How to use
 ----------
-	usage: redsea.py [-h] [-o filename] [-p option] url [url ...]
+    usage: redsea.py [-h] [-o filename] [-p option] urls [urls ...]

     A music downloader for Tidal.

     positional arguments:
-	  url          The URL to download.
+      urls         The URLs to download.
+You may need to wrap the URLs in double quotes if you have issues downloading.

     optional arguments:
       -h, --help   show this help message and exit
       -o filename  The path to a config file.
 If not supplied, uses `rs_config.json' in the current directory.
       -p option    Any options specified here in `key=value' form will override the config file -- e.g. `tidal.quality=LOW' to force the quality to low.
 This can be used multiple times.

 Note that the old x:id syntax still works, but it will be removed in future commits.